Applezang1/bbb-permeability-model/chapter1.md

 **<ins>Deep learning</ins>**: process of training and fitting a model onto the data

 **<ins>Input Data Characteristics</ins>**:

-    - <ins>Data Type</ins>: discrete/continuous
+    - Data Type: discrete/continuous

-    - <ins>Dimensionality</ins>: low dimensional/high dimensional
+    - Dimensionality: low dimensional/high dimensional

-    - <ins>Length</ins>: constant or variable length
+    - Length: constant or variable length

-    - <ins>Note</ins>: Latent variables express input data in a simplified way by observing correlations or patterns between the data.
+    - Note: Latent variables express input data in a simplified way by observing correlations or patterns between the data.
 Latent variables are useful because of their benefits, which require less input data and cause higher accuracy in predicted output

 ## Types of Machine Learning Methods:
 <ins>Types of Machine Learning Methods</ins>: supervised, unsupervised, reinforcement learning